-The per capita income in Largo in 2010 was $27,510, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $110,040 for a family of four.
+The per capita income in Largo in 2010 was $27,714, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
+This equates to an annual income of $110,856 for a family of four.
 However, Largo contains both very wealthy and poor people as well.

 The most common language spoken in Largo is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Portuguese.